 Who Freed the Slaves During the Civil War?

-In this activity students analyze visual and textual evidence about "contraband" African-American slaves during the Civil War era.
-They compare the roles of African Americans, the Union military, and the policies of the Republican party in emancipating slaves.
+In this activity students analyze visual and textual evidence about "contraband" enslaved African Americans during the Civil War era.
+They compare the roles of African Americans, the Union military, and the policies of the Republican party in emancipating enslaved people.
 They determine the extent to which African Americans freed themselves versus the extent to which Abraham Lincoln ended slavery.

 Students will analyze visual and text evidence to understand the role of African Americans in emancipation